nhn/tui.editor/CONTRIBUTING.md

 Run `npm run eslint` and make sure all the tests pass.

 #### Test
-Run `npm run test` and verify all the tests pass.
+Run `npm run test:all` and verify all the tests pass.
 If you are adding new commands or features, they must include tests.
 If you are changing functionality, update the tests if you need to.